 Effective August 24, 2012, the Department of Health and Human Services has amended existing Public Health Service ("PHS") regulations for promoting objectivity in research.
 These regulations are designed to encourage research integrity by requiring disclosure and management of any conflicts of interest of investigators who receive research funding from the National Institutes of Health ("NIH").
 To comply with the amended regulations, the Institute has revised its written policy on financial conflicts of interest in research.
-This policy is accessible to the public on the Baruch S. Blumberg Institute's (Institute) external web site at www.blumberginstitute.org.
+This policy, which is accessible to the public on the Institute's external web site at www.blumberginstitute.org.